Ahhh….winter. The number one reason why people move to Florida.

 This isn’t a quick-fix process, but it makes a huge difference!

-I framed, insulated and drywalled my concrete block garage walls.
-It took a while, definitely, but it made such a huge impact, not only to the temperatures inside my garage, but to the overall look of my garage as well.
+I framed, insulated, and drywalled my concrete block garage walls.
+It was a big project.
+However, it made a massive impact on the temperatures inside my garage and its overall look.

 - How to insulate a garage step-by-step